 Anzac day allows us the room to reflect and explain to others that we bear the burden of their scars, not just the benefit of their medals.

 This also has theological relevance.
-For instance, we are reminded of James’ call to look out for the widow and the orphan (Jm.1:27), and David’s reminder that ‘God is the father of the fatherless and protector of widows’ (Ps.68:5).
+Such as James’ call to look out for the widow and the orphan (Jm.1:27), and David’s reminder that ‘God is the father of the fatherless and protector of widows’ (Ps.68:5).

 The benefit of Anzac day is that it allows a nation the room to grieve collectively.

-It is here that we can catch our breath and find hope among the ashes.
+It’s only here that we can genuinely catch our breath, and see beauty rise up from the ashes.

 References (not otherwise linked):